hardhats/vista-install-docs/New/InitializeVistA.rst

 * ``Replace`` means that the existing text is long and you can edit it.
 Typing ``...`` means that you will replace the entire thing; ``END`` appends to the end.
 You can also use ``...`` to signify a range between two elements.
 * ``@`` deletes an item.
 * ``^`` usually lets you quit what you are in the middle of.
+* ``^FIELD NAME`` lets you jump to a field while editing other fields.
+You may be blocked depending on what the programmer decides you are allowed to do.
 * ``?`` Short Help.
 Typically it tells you that you need to type a number or text.
 * ``??`` More Help.
 Should tell you what the field you are filling does.
 In the menu system, show all menus with what security keys they need.
 * ``???`` In the menu system, display help for each immediate submenu.